Radioaktivität

 Scarring:

-results in increased connective tissue, fibrosis and scarring often associated
+Radiation results in increased connective tissue, fibrosis and scarring

-with atrophy of accessory tissues.
-This leads to some increased rigidity of
+often associated with atrophy of accessory tissues.
+This leads to some

-addition, the walls of small blood vessels may be thickened and distorted,
+In addition, the walls of small blood vessels may be thickened and

 Carcinogenicity:

-the gonads to radiation increases the risk of abnormal mutations and genetic
+Exposure of the gonads to radiation increases the risk of abnormal

-changes.
-Most chromosome damage from radiation results in a failure of
+mutations and genetic changes.
+Most chromosome damage from radiation results in

 Granite murvey Siehe Erfahrungen mit Tschernobyl-Kindern